Report Finds U.N. Responsible for Deadly Cholera Epidemic in Haiti

 Peacekeeping without Accountability provides a comprehensive set of recommendations outlining the steps the U.N. and other principal actors in Haiti should take to meaningfully address the cholera epidemic.
 The report calls for setting up a claims commission, as well as providing a public apology, direct aid to victims, infrastructural support, and adequate funding for the prevention and treatment of cholera.
 It also emphasizes that the prevention of similar harms in the future requires that the U.N. commit to reforming the waste management practices of its peacekeepers and complying with its contractual and international law obligations.

-This Article was submitted by Denise L Meyer, on Friday, August 09, 2013.
+This article was submitted by Denise L Meyer on August 9, 2013.